-Parties are generally considered be related if the parties are under common control or if one party could control the other party or can exercise significant influence or joint control over the other party in making financial and operational decisions.
+Parties are generally considered to be related if the parties are under common control or if one party has the ability to control the other party or can exercise significant influence or joint control over the other party in making financial and operational decisions.
 In considering each possible related party relationship, attention is directed to the substance of the relationship, not merely the legal form.